Saving My Heart

 "Saving My Heart" is a song by British rock band Yes, written and produced by Yes vocalist and guitarist Trevor Rabin.
 It was the second single released from their 1991 "reunion" album Union, following "Lift Me Up".
-"Saving My Heart" peaked at number nine on Billboard Hot Mainstream Rock Tracks chart in 1991.
+"Saving My Heart" peaked at number nine on Billboard's Mainstream Rock Tracks chart in 1991.
+"Saving My Heart" reached number nine on the Billboard Hot Mainstream Rock Tracks chart.
+It did not perform as well as "Lift Me Up", the lead single from Union (which topped the chart for six weeks) but outperformed competing Yes single "Make It Easy", a 1981 song released by Yes's old record label, Atlantic Records, to promote the Yesyears boxed set.
+"Lift Me Up" and "Saving My Heart" were both issued by Arista Records.